ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 * Media type of defining information resource: when the property type allows values to be defined relatively to a given information resource, the latter is referred to as the "defining information resource", see also description in [](#def-ir-for-irsp).
-The media type of the possibly used defining information resource MUST be indicated.
+The media type of the possibly used defining information resource MUST be unique and MUST be specified.
 * Security Considerations: ALTO entity properties expose information to ALTO clients.
 ALTO service providers should be cognizant of the security ramifications related to the exposure of an entity property.